Efficient Quantum Algorithms for Analyzing Large Sparse Electrical Networks

-In this paper, we present two quantum algorithms for approximating the effective resistance between any two vertices in an electrical network.
-Both of them have time complexity polynomial in $\log{n}$, $d$, $c$, $1/\phi$ and $1/\epsilon$, where $n$ is the number of vertices, $d$ is the maximum degree of the vertices, $c$ is the ratio of the largest to the smallest edge resistance, $\phi$ is the expansion of the network, and $\epsilon$ is the relative error.
-In particular, when $d$ and $c$ are small and $\phi$ is large, our algorithms run very fast.
-In contrast, it is unknown whether classical algorithms can solve this case very fast.
-Furthermore, we prove that the polynomial dependence on the inverse expansion (i.e. $1/\phi$) is necessary.
-As a consequence, our algorithms cannot be significantly improved.
-Finally, as a by-product, our second algorithm also produces a quantum state approximately proportional to the electrical flow between any two vertices, which might be of independent interest.
+\abstracts{ Analyzing large sparse electrical networks is a fundamental task in physics, electrical engineering and computer science.
+We propose two classes of quantum algorithms for this task.
+The first class is based on solving linear systems, and the second class is based on using quantum walks.
+These algorithms compute various electrical quantities, including voltages, currents, dissipated powers and effective resistances, in time $\operatorname{poly}(d, c, \operatorname{log}(N), 1/\lambda, 1/\epsilon)$, where $N$ is the number of vertices in the network, $d$ is the maximum unweighted degree of the vertices, $c$ is the ratio of largest to smallest edge resistance, $\lambda$ is the spectral gap of the normalized Laplacian of the network, and $\epsilon$ is the accuracy.
+Furthermore, we show that the polynomial dependence on $1/\lambda$ is necessary.
+This implies that our algorithms are optimal up to polynomial factors and cannot be significantly improved. }{}{}

-Our algorithms are based on using quantum tools to analyze the algebraic properties of graph-related matrices.
-While one of them relies on inverting the Laplacian matrix, the other relies on projecting onto the kernel of the weighted incidence matrix.
-It is hopeful that more quantum algorithms can be developed in similar way.